 Study of fundamental chemical principles focusing on properties of matter and theories of chemical bonding, atomic and molecular structure and chemical reactions.
 This material will be taught through the lens of a specific theme and highlight applications to convey how chemistry is used to resolve current questions in science.
 Laboratory experiments are designed to offer a hands-on familiarity with the principles discussed in the lectures.
 Computers are used in the labs for computational modeling as well as data analysis.
 Three lecture hours and one laboratory.

 The Life of Chemistry

-Taught in coordination with CHEM 118, this class covers the fundamental principles of chemical reactivity, including kinetics, equilibrium, electrochemistry and thermodynamics, and explores how those principles enlighten our understanding of modern biological processes, with an emphasis on the physiological function of the major organ systems.
-Both lectures and labs integrate chemistry and biology to convey a holistic view of how these subjects interrelate to resolve current questions in science.
+Covers the fundamental principles of chemical reactivity, including kinetics, equilibrium, electrochemistry and thermodynamics, and explores how those principles enlighten our understanding of modern biological processes.
+Lectures integrate chemistry and biology to convey a holistic view of how these subjects interrelate to resolve current questions in science.
 Laboratory work is designed to illustrate and complement materials discussed in class.
 Three lecture hours and one laboratory.
-Prerequisites: BIO 110 or 111 or 113, with a grade of C- or better; and CHEM 105 or CHEM 107; and concurrent enrollment in BIO 118.
+Prerequisites: BIO 110 or 111 or 113, with a grade of C- or better; and CHEM 105 or CHEM 107.
 Equivalent to CHEM 108.